 So its no surprise he and my mother chose to live at the beach and that I swam there very day from when I can remember until I left home to be married.

-My father taught children to swim for free in the two pools at the end of Coogee Beach.
+My father taught children to swim for free in the two public pools at the end of Coogee Beach.
 Lessons were held very early in the morning, long before other people came to the beach on the weekend and every day during school holidays.

 He made sure my sisters and I had our Bronze medallions before we were teenagers, so we were all qualified to assist him.
 There were always huge numbers of children wanting to master the water and the waves.
 I can still remember how numb I used to be from cold supporting those learning to ‘float’ first, in the tried and true and tried method of teaching swimming he subscribed to.